-- 1. Erect adequate and suitably placed barriers to prevent plant from passing beneath overhead lines except at pre-selected points, where wooden "goal posts" should be erected. - 2.
-Fix large notices on the barriers and goal posts reading "DANGER HIGH VOLTAGE OVERHEAD POWER LINES". - 3.
-DO NOT tip soil or stack material underneath overhead lines. - 4.
+- 1. Refer to GS6 "Avoiding danger from Overhead Lines" - 2.
+Erect adequate and suitably placed barriers to prevent plant from passing beneath overhead lines except at pre-selected points, where "goal posts" should be erected. - 3.
+Fix large notices on the barriers and goal posts reading "DANGER HIGH VOLTAGE OVERHEAD POWER LINES". - 4.
+DO NOT tip soil or stack material underneath overhead lines. - 5.
 Ensure that scaffold poles, metal-bound ladders and materials, which are wet or damp, are kept at a safe distance from all overhead lines.
-In no circumstances should such materials be stored below overhead lines. - 5.
+In no circumstances should such materials be stored below overhead lines. - 6.
 AS A GUIDE goal posts must be at least 9.0 metres from the overhead line when the line is carried on wood poles, and 15.0 metres when the line is on pylons.
 However, always check with the electrical distribution company before carrying out any work.